 |Nikon Df (⇒ lft | rgt)||optical||YES||3.2||921||fixed||no||4000||5.5||no||no|

 Both the 645Z and the D850 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The 645Z replaced the earlier Pentax 645D, while the D850 followed on from the Nikon D810.

 So what conclusions can be drawn?
-Is the Pentax 645Z better than the Nikon D850 or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+Which of the two cameras – the Pentax 645Z or the Nikon D850 – has the upper hand?
+A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Pentax 645Z: